Prepare your school budget so you will have funds available for textbooks, tuition and technology.

 Read your course syllabus.
 Syllabi will be available no less than two weeks prior to the first day of class.
 You may be able to access your course syllabus early to find out how the course will be run, what the assignments are, etc. If your class isn't linked yet, you can check again at a later date or you can look for your instructor's course in a previous semester.

 Participate in New Student Orientation.
-Meet iSchool Interim Director Linda Main and other faculty and students.
+Meet the iSchool Director and other faculty and students.
 This event will be held via Zoom web conferencing.
 Details will be distributed to all new students.

 If you need course adaptations or accommodations because of a disability, register with the